Mesolatido/discord-js-bot-guide/coding-walkthroughs/understanding_resolvables.md

 In the discord.js documentation you will come across the term *resolvable*.
 In essence, this word means "something used to identify an object".
 For instance, a *User Resolvable* is, "something used to identify a user".

 Take for instance the *Channel Resolvable*.
-One of its main uses is inside the **client.sendMessage()** function, where it defines the, you guessed it, *Channel* where the message is sent.
+One of its main uses is inside the **channel.sendMessage()** function, where it defines the, you guessed it, *Channel* where the message is sent.
 Here's what the documentation says are acceptable channel resolvables: Channel, Server, Message, User (in some instances), String of Channel ID, String of User ID.

 Let's pretend you're within your `message` event handler, where you've received a message from a user on a channel.
 You want to reply with a message, not to the channel, but directly to the user. **client.sendMessage()** indicates that a *Channel Resolvable* can be used in its first parameter.
 Using the list above, then, we know that `User` is accepted.
 In this context, it means the message is sent to the user, *in a private message*.